ministryofjustice/laa-apply-for-legal-aid/README.md

 ### UAT Deployments

 UAT deployments are automatically created and deleted as part of the Circle CI process.
 Once a pull request has been created on GitHub, Circle CI will create a deployment under the new branch name.
-Once the branch has been merged with `master` the UAT deployment is deleted as part of the Circle CI process to deploy production.
+Once the branch has been merged with `main` the UAT deployment is deleted as part of the Circle CI process to deploy production.

-In some cases a deployed branch will not be merged with `master` in which case the following commands can be used to manually delete the UAT deployment:
+In some cases a deployed branch will not be merged with `main` in which case the following commands can be used to manually delete the UAT deployment:

 ```
 # list the availables releases: